JoANeS86/ML-on-Google-Cloud/notes.md

 Feature engineering is an **iterative, insight-driven process** that bridges raw data and machine learning models.
 By selecting features that are relevant, available at prediction time, numeric with meaningful magnitude, and well-supported by data—and by representing them consistently and carefully—you make the learning problem easier for the model and dramatically improve real-world performance.

+**Feature Engineering**

+<ins>1.
+Machine Learning vs. Statistics</ins>:

+   * In **statistics**, missing values are often imputed (e.g., replaced with the average), and outliers are typically removed.
+   * In **machine learning (ML)**, the approach is different.
+Missing data might lead to creating separate models for data with or without missing values.
+Outliers are considered useful, and you might even use them to train models.
+   * ML can handle large datasets, so it can work with missing values or outliers by creating specific features or models to accommodate them.
+On the other hand, statistics focuses on maximizing the value from the data you already have.

+<ins>2.
+Feature Representation</ins>:

+   * In ML, **features** (input data for models) can be transformed.
+For example, instead of using latitude as a continuous number, you can split it into distinct categories (bins), like "LatitudeBin1", "LatitudeBin2", etc., to better represent the data.
+   * You might also use techniques like **one-hot encoding** for categorical features (e.g., converting words into binary features) or **sparse feature embeddings** for high-cardinality categorical data.

+<ins>3.
+Feature Construction</ins>:

+   * **Feature construction** involves creating new features based on existing data using techniques like **polynomial expansion**, **feature crossing** (combining features), or even domain-specific logic (e.g., using business knowledge).

+<ins>4.
+BigQuery ML</ins>:

+   * **BigQuery ML** supports both **automatic** and **manual feature pre-processing**.
+This includes converting data types, handling missing values, and using SQL functions to manipulate data (e.g., extracting date parts, filtering out invalid records).
+   * You can use BigQuery ML's **TRANSFORM clause** for custom pre-processing, and it supports operations like filtering out bogus data (e.g., rides with zero miles), extracting time-based features (like day of the week, hour, etc.), and converting categorical data with one-hot encoding.

+<ins>5.
+New York Taxi Fare Prediction</ins>:

+   * The module uses the **New York City taxi ride dataset** for a regression problem: predicting taxi fare prices.
+   * The **baseline model** starts without feature engineering, and a **final model** with feature engineering aims to improve the model's predictions.
+   * The evaluation metric for the model’s performance is **Root Mean Squared Error (RMSE)**, where lower values indicate better predictions.
+In this case, the baseline model's RMSE is used as a comparison point to gauge improvements.

+<ins>6.
+Feature Engineering for Better Model Accuracy</ins>:

+   * By applying feature engineering (like date extraction, filtering, and transforming categorical data), the **final model** can improve prediction accuracy, reducing RMSE and making more accurate fare predictions.

+<ins>Key Takeaway</ins>

+In summary, the module focuses on how ML, particularly in BigQuery, handles data preprocessing (like feature transformation and construction) and how it differs from traditional statistical approaches.
+It emphasizes how feature engineering can significantly improve model performance in practical applications like predicting taxi fares.